AdobeDocs/developer-distribute/src/pages/overview/guides/submission/what_review.md

 - All required plugin icons must be provided at the appropriate dimensions and file sizes.
 See the manifest documentation for your host app and "Pre-submission checklist" in this guide to learn more about which icons to include in your plugin package versus which to upload via the Adobe Developer Console.

-- Plugin icon should be visible properly when the Creative Cloud Desktop Color theme is set to Dark mode.
+- Plugin icon should be visible properly when the Creative Cloud desktop app color theme is set to Dark mode.

 ### Adobe Branding